 De-training is part of development

 Your coach made you take a break at the end of last season, right?
 Or maybe you knew you needed a break after a really tough year.
-I’ve been dealing with a grouchy and intractable left hip/SI joint/hamstring/sciatic nerve/calf/ankle for a while, now, and at the end of 2017 I eagerly awaited some time off from training.
+I’ve been dealing with a grouchy and intractable left hip/SI joint/hamstring/sciatic nerve/calf/ankle for a while, now, and at the end of the season I eagerly awaited some time off from training.

 Over four weeks following my final race I did as little as possible from a triathlon perspective, other than performing my physical therapy as if it were daily prayer.
 I went for a couple of swims, and twice bike-commuted to the pool where I run Masters practice.